-The formal process begins early in the Autumn Semester of the second year of study.
-On the published date in the Advising Calendar on the Internal Calendar, a one-page MFA Project proposal is due to the Academic Program Coordinator to distribute to all faculty members online.
-Faculty will give responses for the students to review online and utilize the faculty feedback in the next one-page draft.
+Faculty respond online providing comments about scale, scope, relevant artists or literature, and questions to help focus or broaden the ideas.
 Students then submit a revised one-page Project proposal online on or before the next date in the Advising Calendar on the Internal Calendar, along with a suggestion of two or more possible Project committee chairs and two or more possible Project committee members for the Academic Program Coordinator to collect for GSC review.

 The GSC then convenes to review each proposal and list of potential committee members.
-Suggestions for committee assignments will be determined at this meeting, and vetted by the full faculty in the next scheduled faculty meeting.
+Suggested committee assignments are then vetted by the chair, who considers overall workload balance, and proposed to the faculty.
 Once approved, final committee assignments are distributed by the Academic Program Coordinator to the students via email and in GradCentral.

-Early in Spring Semester, there will be a meeting with the 2nd year MFA cohort, production staff, and committee chairs to strategize who, what and where for MFA Project productions; to group students together for concerts/events in possible venues; to begin thinking about what the graduate concert season may be, with final approval resting with the Department Chair.
+Early in Spring Semester, there is a meeting with the 2nd year MFA cohort, production staff, and committee chairs to strategize who, what and where for MFA Project productions; to group students together for concerts/events in possible venues; to begin thinking about what the graduate concert season may be, with final approval resting with the Department Chair.